shareweave/shareweave/README.md

   <p>the easiest way to implement content sharing</p>
 </div>

-Built on the arweave blockchain, shareweave makes it easy to create any sharing site, like a blog, support forum, hackernews clone, an unsplash-like site for amateur photographers, a publication, an awesome list, or whatever else you can imagine!
+Built on web3 tools, shareweave makes it easy to create any sharing site, like a blog, support forum, hackernews clone, an unsplash-like site for amateur photographers, a publication, an awesome list, or whatever else you can imagine!
 Shareweave handles storage, search, moderation, administration and